jasondegraw/OpenStudio-CONTAM-Utilities/README.md

 ## demomodel

 Create the simple demo model that is used in some of the OpenStudio testing.
 It is a pretty simple model with four zones, one of which is unconditioned.
+The program uses a template OpenStudio model, which can be specified on the command line (or a default will be used):

+    Usage: demomodel [options]
+    Allowed options:
+      -h [ --help ]            print help message and exit -i [ --input-path ] arg  path to template OSM file -o [ --output-path ] arg path to write OSM file to

 ## epw2wth